In this post, you will see knitting tips for beginners for those of you who have just started your knitting journey.

 Count the number of stitches in every row or two and make sure they correspond with the pattern.

-Easy as a beginner to miss the last stitch of a row.
+Easy for a beginner to miss the last stitch of a row.

 Yarn towards you when purling and yarn away from you when knitting.